After decades in woods, New Hampshire man forced from cabin

 Lidstone, a bearded, small-framed, spritely man, has resisted efforts to leave since a judge issued an order for him to vacate in 2017.
 Following that, both sides had attempted to reach some sort of agreement for him, but were unsuccessful, according to court documents.

 Currently, Lidstone can be released if one of three things happen: he agrees to leave, the cabin is demolished by Giles, or 30 days have passed since he was jailed.

-“I will sit here until I rot, or I will go home,” Lidstone, who doesn’t have a lawyer, told the judge from jail on July 28 when asked if he’d agree to go back to the cabin to collect his things and depart for good.
+Another hearing will be held next week.

 Over the years, Lidstone, a U.S. Air Force veteran and a father of four who has made money as a woodsman, has been known to invite kayakers and boaters into his home, sharing stories about his life in the wild.

-The wooden, two-level A-frame cabin, was profiled by a local television show in 2018.
+The wooden, two-level A-frame cabin was profiled by a local television show in 2018.
 There is a small, cluttered kitchen with pots hanging from the ceiling, some appliances, and curtains on the windows.
 His porch has a footstool with a base made of stacked beer cans.
 He converted a wood stove into a beehive.
 He’s attached lights, a mirror and a pulley for a clothesline to logs supporting the cabin.
 There are piles of firewood.

 Nearby is a gravel path leading to vegetable garden plots outlined by logs and some berry bushes.
 Lidstone gets his water from a stream.